Customer support

 Yes — the agent is bilingual by default and follows your tone-of-voice brief in both languages.
 It detects the customer’s language from the first message and stays in it through the thread, including the escalation brief if the human prefers a different working language.

 A flat platform plan.
-WhatsApp message fees pass through at Meta's published rates, with no per-message platform markup — what Meta charges is what you pay.
+Plans start at $99/mo Standard; the all-products $299/mo Pro Bundle adds the rest; 7-day free trial.
+WhatsApp conversation fees pass through at Meta’s published rates with no per-conversation platform markup — what Meta charges is what you pay.
 Month-to-month, no minimum-commitment lock-in.
 Pricing details on /pricing.

 Either works.
 Most teams start by routing WhatsApp, Instagram, and web-widget conversations through bitbybit while keeping their existing helpdesk for email and web tickets — the customer record stays unified across both.
 Teams that consolidate move email and web traffic over once the agent is trusted.
 No lock-in either way.

-bitbybit is an Official Meta Tech Partner — WhatsApp messages run on Meta's Cloud API with their encryption and compliance posture.
+bitbybit is an Official Meta Tech Partner — WhatsApp messages run on Meta’s Cloud API, under Meta’s security and compliance posture.
 Customer records sit in your workspace; full export is available at any time.
 Conversation logs and configuration changes are auditable in AI Studio.
-For SOC 2, GDPR, and data-residency specifics, our team can share documentation under NDA.
+For privacy, security, and data-processing questions, our team can share the relevant documentation during review.

 A support-only inbox stops at “conversation closed.” bitbybit shares one customer record across support, marketing, and CRM — so a CS tag becomes a Meta custom audience and a resolution feeds the next campaign.
 The agent that resolves the issue is the same one that recognizes her next time.
 Side-by-side comparisons with the support-shaped tools live at /compare.